wikit-ai/chunknorris/README.md

 ### Advanced usage

-Additionally, the chunkers and parsers can take a number of argument allowing to modifiy their behavior:
+Additionally, the chunkers and parsers can take a number of argument allowing to modifiy their behavior.
+For example:

 ```py
 from chunknorris.chunkers import MarkdownChunker